 |Launch of Call for Letters of Intent (LOIs)||11 September 2023

 |Deadline for Submission of LOIs on iGrants

-Applicants who are shortlisted for Pilot full proposal submission must ensure they are available to attend all meetings marked (*) above.
+Applicants who are shortlisted for Pilot stage 2 submission must ensure they are available to attend all meetings marked (*) above.

-Applicants are required to submit their applications via the iGrants website: https://igrants-app.a-star.edu.sg/ by 8 June 2022, 5pm (Singapore time).
+Applicants are required to submit their applications via the iGrants website https://igrants-app.a-star.edu.sg/ by 26 October 2023, 5pm (Singapore time).

-More details on the grant application steps using iGrants can be found in the Information Sheet Annex B.
+More details on the grant application steps using iGrants can be found in Annex C

 For queries related to iGrants, please reach out to A-STAR_OGA@hq.a-star.edu.sg

-For queries related to STDR Pilot, please reach out to:
+For general enquiries about STDR and/or the Pilot grant call, please reach out to: